Maastricht Art & Icons Walk with TEFAF

 -

-Maastricht station building dates from 1961 and was built to the design of George van Heukelom.
-More info on Stationsgebouw Maastricht
+Maastricht main railway station dates from 1916 and was built to a design by George van Heukelom.
+More information about Stationsgebouw Maastricht

-The Zonneberg Caves, deep in the marl, house a unique museum.
-On a guided tour, you not only get a glimpse into the underground world, but also discover ancient works of art, such as a Mosasaurus carved in marl and a large Night Watch in charcoal.
+The Grotten Zonneberg, deep in the marl, house a unique museum.
+On a guided tour, you will not only get a glimpse of the underground world, but also discover ancient works of art, such as a Mosasaurus carved in marl and a large Night Watch in charcoal.
 The route is illuminated by charcoal drawings that take you back to the first tours in the 20th century.
 The highlight is the old 'museum', where you come face to face with the impressive works that have been admired for more than a century.
 It is a unique experience that combines the history and art of the region.

 -

-Caves Zonneberg is a spacious and structured system with around 80 km of cathedral-like corridors.
-More info on Grotten Zonneberg Sint-Pietersberg (Saint Peter's Mountain)
+Grotten Zonneberg is a spacious and structured system with cathedral-like corridors.
+More info on Grotten Grotten Zonneberg Mount Saint Peter